• Skip to main content

 Creative ways to serve your relish tray:

-I have a few vintage glass dishes but did borrow several of these beautiful dishes from my friends Mary Carroll and Kerri Mohar to fill in the gaps.
+I have a few vintage glass dishes but I did borrow several of these beautiful dishes from my friends Mary Carroll and Kerri Mohar to fill in the gaps.
 Thanks so much, ladies!

 1. Serving trays